photoprism/photoprism/README.md

 It is functionally similar to popular cloud services such as [Flickr](https://www.flickr.com/) or [Google Photos](https://photos.google.com/).
 Originals are stored in the file system in a structured way for easy backup and reliable long-term accessibility.

-*Note: This software is still alpha and under active development.
-You're welcome to ask if you have any questions or would like to support the project.*
+*Note: This software is under active development.
+There is no stable release yet.
+You're welcome to leave a star to show your interest.*

-Our goal is to provide the following features (tested as a proof-of-concept):
+The goal of this project is to provide the following features (tested as a proof-of-concept):

 - High-performance command line tool
 - [Web frontend](assets/docs/img/screenshot.jpg)
 - No proprietary or binary data formats